evkx/evkx.github.io/content/models/volkswagen/id.4/ID.4_GTX_4MOTION_GEN1/_index.md

 ## Performance

-With overboost, the Volkswagen ID.4 GTX 4MOTION (GEN1) has a maximum power of 220 KW (299 hp / 295 bhp).
-Without overboost, it is 195 KW (265 hp / 265 bhp) The torque is 460 nm with overboost and 425 without overboost.
-It performs the 0-100km/h sprint (0-62mph) in 6.3 seconds with overboost and 6.9 seconds without overboost and has a top speed of 180 km/h (112 mph).
+With overboost, the Volkswagen ID.4 GTX 4MOTION (GEN1) reaches a maximum power of 220 kW (299 hp / 295 bhp).
+Without overboost, it delivers 195 kW (265 hp / 262 bhp).
+The maximum torque is 460 Nm (339 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 6.3 seconds and reaches a top speed of 180 km/h (112 mph), demonstrating its solid performance.

 ## Battery, range, and charging